Enable unprecedented levels of automation and agility with cloud computing solutions.

 There are signs that the bundled services is healthy for Trustpower’s market share: 80% of its new customers are purchasing energy and telecom packages.

 Securing bundled services customers, in turn, results in improved customer loyalty.
-Trustpower characterizes its customer churn rate consistently lower than the market average; as its penetration of bundled services continues, it expects its churn rate to continue to drop.
+Trustpower characterises its customer churn rate consistently lower than the market average; as its penetration of bundled services continues, it expects its churn rate to continue to drop.

-The new hybrid data center is also highly scalable.
+The new hybrid data centre is also highly scalable.
 As Trustpower rolls out smart metering to its customers, it has the IT resources it needs to implement big data solutions; these will enable the company to better understand its customers and manage its electricity grid.

 Tally up the total costs of an in-house IT infrastructure.
 In many cases it’s unsustainable and restrictive if you are growing fast.
 Transforming to a hybrid infrastructure is the way to go.Simon Clarke